Preparing for Internationalization (i18n)

 "close": "Close"pair would make it impossible to translate this word in languages where the two meanings are different words. -

-i18n ally will generate a random key when using the extract command.
+The i18n ally extension generates a random key when you use the extract command.

 Building a Language Switcher

-Building a production-ready language switcher requires combining four pieces:
+Building a production-ready language switcher requires combining four elements:

 getSiteLocalesto retrieve the list of available languages on the current site- The